silverwind/daemonize-process/README.md

 > Daemonize the current Node.js process

-The module re-spawns the current process and then exits, which will lead to the new child process being adopted by `init` or similar mechanisms, effectively putting the process into the background.
+The module re-spawns the current process and then exits, which will lead to the new child process being adopted by `init` or similar mechanisms, effectively putting the current process into the background.
 Differences to the popular `daemon` module include:

 - Fully configurable, exposes all options of `child_process.spawn`.
 - Cleans up `process.env` after itself.